vzablock/demos/player/variable-playback-speed/README.md

 # Bitmovin Demo:
-VR & 360°
+Variable Playback Speed

 ## Demo Description:
-This demo shows the Bitmovin Player displaying a 360° video with VR
+Change the playback speed of content

 ### Detailed Demo Description:
-The Bitmovin Player was the first player on the market to achieve complete cross browser compatibility, and is still leading the way in features and performance.
+Bitmovin Player gives you the option to control the playback speed.
+This can be useful for many applications.
+Try the demo.

 ### Tags:

-  - VR
-  - 360
+  - playback speed
-  - 3D
+  - dynamic